-Now, rest assured, this pizza is delicious – otherwise it wouldn’t be on this blog – but it is NOT real pizza, and does not provide the experience of biting into soft, elastic pizza crust.
-It does, however, give someone who tries to limit their carbs (or to avoid wheat and gluten) a tasty, pizza-like experience, especially if you prefer thin-crust pizza and if you bake the cauliflower crust until very set and crisp.
+Cauliflower pizza crust is delicious, but it is very different than real pizza crust, and does not provide the experience of biting into soft, elastic dough-based pizza crust.
+It does, however, give someone who tries to limit their carbs (or avoid wheat and gluten) a tasty, pizza-like experience, especially if you prefer thin-crust pizza and if you bake the cauliflower crust until very set and crisp.

 While the cauliflower pizza slices CAN be held with your hands, they are on the floppy side, so a knife and a fork might prove helpful.

 1 small head cauliflower, trimmed and cut into florets

 2 large eggs, lightly beaten